GlobetrotterTravel/GlobetrotterTravel.github.io/iris/howto/delete-an-organization.md

 ---
 layout: default
-title: Delete a organization
+title: Delete an organization
 parent: How-to guides
 permalink: /iris/howto/delete-an-organization/
 ---

-# Delete a organization
+# Delete an organization

-To delete a organization, follow these steps.
+To delete an organization, follow these steps.

 ## Find the organization